Vishwajith-Shettigar/memora-android-Time-Capsule/readme.md

 ---

-Stay connected, store memories, and explore the world with Memora!
+Stay connected, store memories, and explore the world with memora!